-The latest report by IMARC Group titled, “Pigeon Pea Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2018-2023”, finds that the global pigeon pea market is has grown at a CAGR of around 6% during 2010-2017, reaching a volume of 5.6 Million Tons in 2017.
+The latest report by IMARC Group titled, “Pigeon Pea Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2019-2024”, finds that the global pigeon pea market is has grown at a CAGR of around 5.5% during 2011-2018, reaching a volume of nearly 6 Million Tons in 2018.
 Pigeon pea is a perennial legume which belongs to the family Fabaceae.
 It is a major source of protein for a large section of the global population, particularly in South Asian regions.
 It has also become a common food grain and is consumed on a wide scale in various other regions such as Latin America and Africa.
-According to the report, the market is further expected to reach a volume of around 7.8 Million Tons by 2023, growing at a CAGR of around 5.7% during 2018-2023.
+According to the report, the market is further expected to reach a volume of more than 8 Million Tons by 2024, growing at a CAGR of around 5.5% during 2019-2024.

 Pigeon pea is used in a number of dishes and its application in the food industry vary according to the cultural tastes and preferences.
 In the Asian region, pigeon pea is used as an important ingredient to make tempeh or tofu, as pulses and in sambhar.
 In the African and Central American countries, pigeon pea is added in sauces to accompany rice, cassava and yam; and as flour dried peas, respectively.
 In other regions, it is used with sayor, spicy soups, roasted snacks, etc. These versatile uses of pigeon pea represent one of the major factor for the growth of the market.
 Apart from this, as a result of growing health conscious among the consumers, the market has witnessed a surge in its demand as pigeon pea offers several health benefits.
 Some of them include maintaining blood pressure, preventing anaemia, treating inflammation, boosting energy, building immunity, strengthening cardiovascular system and digestive system.
 The other factors which have been proactive in maintaining a stable growth of this market include population growth, increasing incomes and improving standards of living.